DEATH DEFYING ACTS - excerpt

 P.S.
 You can ride shotgun when you get here.

-DEDICATION: To Death, the loan shark who gambles life and always wins
+To Death, the loan shark who gambles life and always wins.

 Dear Marvin the Marsupial,

 Keep the manuscripts.
 They’re bound to be more valuable now that I’m dead.
-After all, mortality pays.
+After all mortality pays.
 Only thing is you’re not around to collect it.
-And to tell you the truth, that really sucks.
+And to tell you the truth that really sucks.
 But hey, it’s not like you don’t have to sacrifice something.
 I mean that’s a ridiculous thought.
 That it’s some kind of magic carpet ride across an endless blue sky.
-Bullshit!

 No, really, you’ve been a good brother.
 At least I think you’ve been.
 Since you’re the only one I’ve got I have no one to compare you to.
-Like if you never tried truffle oil you’d think it was a mushroom.
+Like if you never tasted truffles you’d think they were mushrooms.
 You wouldn’t know the difference.

 I can’t tell you how to deal with the rest of the family.
 If I pull the usual, they won’t miss me until next Christmas.
 That’s seven months from now.
 It’s Spring, baby brother.
 Our time of year.
-My time, and yours, and you have to give that to me.
+My time and yours.
+You have to give that to me.

 I left a list of things I’d like you to distribute and the rest I leave to you.
-A paltry sum, perhaps, but it’s something.
-With that I could’ve fixed my fireplace, replaced the roof, dug a well and built a balcony off of my bedroom so I could see Long Island Sound on a clear Spring day.
+A paltry sum perhaps, but it’s something.
+With that I could fix my fireplace, replace the roof, dig a well or build a balcony off of my bedroom so I could see Long Island Sound on a clear spring day.
 Consider yourself fortunate in that sense.
 As for being among the living, well you know what I think about that.
 Don’t get me started.

 Enough said.
 I shall remain forever within.